18 Types of Pothos Plants Varieties with Names & Pictures

 Pothos Plants Collage

 Pothos are flowering, perennial plants in the family Araceae.
-True Pothos are botanically classified as Epipremnum aureum formerly Scindapsus aureus, though some plants in Epipremnum pinnatum and Scindapsus pictus have been referred to as Pothos.
-However, their care and growing conditions are similar.
+True Pothos are botanically classified as Epipremnum aureum formerly Scindapsus aureus.

-18 Different Kinds of Pothos Plants
+18 Different Pothos Plants for Indoor Growing

 Epipremnum aureum Pothos Plants Varieties